Bespoke contemporary wooden furniture

 There is much talk today of "antiques of the future" in furniture making.
 However, very few makers of

-contemporary furniture actually use the methods that allow for restoration or the development of patina,
+contemporary wooden furniture actually use the methods that allow for restoration or the development of patina,

 crucial for the long-term survival of your furniture.
 The methods and materials used a hundred and fifty